Frinkel/custom_os161_tool/README.md

 	./run.sh

-If your're running the command for the first time, you might have to make it executable, by
+If your're running this command for the first time, you might have to make it executable, by running:

 	running chmod +x run.sh